Stereotypes of African Americans: Early stereotypes

 Early minstrel shows of the mid-19th century lampooned the supposed stupidity of black people.
 Even after slavery ended, the intellectual capacity of black people was still frequently questioned.
 Movies such as Birth of a Nation (1915) questioned whether black people were fit to run for governmental offices or to vote.

-Some critics have considered Mark Twain's Adventures of Huckleberry Finn as "racist" because of its depiction of the slave Jim and other black characters.
+Some critics have considered Mark Twain's Adventures of Huckleberry Finn as "racist" because of its depiction of the slave Jim and other black characters as well as constant use of the N-word.
 Some schools have excluded the book from their curricula or libraries.

 Stereotypes pervaded other aspects of culture, such as various board games that used Sambo or similar imagery in their design.
 An example is the Jolly Darkie Target Game in which players were expected to toss a ball through the "gaping mouth" of the target in cardboard decorated using imagery of Sambo.

 Other stereotypes displayed the impossibility of good relations between black and white people, instilling the idea that the two races could never coexist peacefully in society.
 The intent was to lead audiences to the conclusion of the proper solution to remove black people from American society entirely.